-Africa’s leading social innovators and entrepreneurs will be invited for a week long retreat at IE’s 14th century campus in Segovia to connect, create and scale up solutions to some of the world’s most challenging problems.
+Africa’s leading social innovators and entrepreneurs are invited for a week long retreat at IE’s 14th century campus in Segovia to connect, create and scale up solutions to some of the world’s most challenging problems.
+Learn More.

 As part of its commitment to gender and diversity, IE In partnership with the Women in Management, Business and Public Service (WIMBIZ) organization in Nigeria, launched the Women on Boards program to prepare female executives in Nigeria for positions on Boards by harnessing their soft and hard skills and unleashing their full potential as leaders.
 Top female executives and entrepreneurs across different sectors gather together for this three month blended format leadership development program with sessions in Lagos, Nigeria and Madrid.